 In his downtime, Kessler loves playing golf, trying new restaurants, and mentoring high school youth.

 Kessler believes in Steve Hartman's newsgathering philosophy that everybody has a story.
-He loves to meet new people and learn about their stories and wants you to email him at firstname.lastname@example.org with yours!
+He loves to meet new people so email him at firstname.lastname@example.org to say hello!